-This example reserves 4,194,304 words for scratch memory.
-Example: nast ver example smem=2.5mw This example reserves 2,621,440 words for scratch memory. smp=value Default: 0 smp 1 Specifies the maximum number of processors selected for shared-memory parallel (SMP) processing in several numeric modules.
+This example reserves 4,194,304 words s for scratch memory.
+Example: nast_ver e xample smem=2.5mw This example reserves 2,621,440 words s for scratch memory. smp smp=value Default: 0 Specifies the maximum number of processors selected for shared-memory parallel (SMP) processing in several numeric modules.
 SMP processing reduces elapsed time at the expense of increased CPU time.
 The default is 0, which specifies no SMP processing.
 If "smp=1", the parallel algorithms are used on one processor.
-Note: Note: If you need to vary the number of SMP processors during a job, you muse ither the "smp" keyword or SYSTEM(107) on a MSC NASTRAN states the maximum number of SMP processors that will be requested.
-Some sycannot process a DMAP request for processors in excess of this initial val solve solve=option Default: None solve=auto will automatically set the memory, cores, and solver based on your model and available hardware.
-This option may be put on the command line or User's RC files.
+Note: If you need to vary the number of SMI either the "smp" keyword or SYSTEM(the maximum number of SMP process cannot process a DMAP request for pro- (107) on a M fors that will SC NASTRAN statement to be requested.
+Some systems solve solve=option Default: None solve=auto will automatically set the memory, cores, and solver based on y model and available hardware.
+This option may be put on the command I User's RC files.
 Solve=train will train a system for memory required for the Pardiso sovler.
-See the HPC Guide for more information. sparse sparse=number Default: See QRG.
-Sparse matrix method selection.
+See the HPC Guide for more information.
+SOLVE=AUTO may under predict memory for models with CPYRAM elements. sparse sparse=number Default: See QRG. • Sparse matrix method selection.
 This keyword may also be set with the "sys126" command line keyword.
 See the MSC Nastran Quick Reference Guide for information on the default value and legal values for this keyword. sscr sscr=size Default: Computer dependent Specifies an alternate default size for the SCRATCH DBset.
-The computer-dependent default is listed in Computer Dependent Defaults, 242.
+The computer-dependent default is listed in Computer Dependent Defaults.
 This default is overridden by an INIT FMS statement.
 If the value "sscr=estimate" is specified, ESTIMATE will be used to determine a suitable default.
 The size is specified as the number of blocks (BUFFSIZE words long) or the number of words or bytes followed by one of the modifiers: "T", "TW", "TB", "G", "GW", "GB", "M", "MW", "MB", "K", "KW", "KB", "W", "B".
-See Specifying Memory Sizes, 65 for a description of these modifiers.
-Note: No attempt is made to verify if the SCRATCH DBset can ever grow to the size specified by this keyword.
-Example: mple: nast_ver example sscr=1024gb Defines the default size of the SCRATO CH DBset as 1 TB.
-Example: nast_ver ex xample sscr=.5tb Defines the default size of the SCRATCH DBset as .5TB or 512GB. submit submit=[list=]definition Default: None submit=list=command submit=command
+See Specifying Memory Sizes for a description of these modifiers.
+Note: No attempt is made to verify if the SCI specified by this keyword.
+RATCH DB set can ever grow to the size Example: nast_ver e xample sscr=1024gb Defines the default size of the SCRATO CH DBset as 1 TB.
+Example: nast_ver e xample sscr=.5tb Defines the default size of the SCRATO CH DBset as 5.5TB or 512GB.